Free tool · No signup

 Web to PDF converter — frequently asked questions

-Yes.
-The capture happens at the viewport width you choose, so colors, fonts, images, and layout match what's on screen.
-The PDF is rendered from a real browser snapshot, not the print stylesheet, so backgrounds and styled elements stay intact.
+- Yes.
+The capture runs in a real browser at the width you choose, so fonts, colors, images, and layout all come through.
+Nothing gets routed through the print stylesheet, so backgrounds and styled elements stay put.